thruflo/weblayer/README.rst

 Run the tests::

-    ./bin/nosetests -c etc/nose.cfg
+    nosetests -c etc/nose.cfg

 Generate the docs::

-    ./bin/sphinx-build -a -b html doc doc/_build
+    sphinx-build -a -b html doc doc/_build

 If you have any problems or suggestions, `Github Issues`_ is the place to raise a ticket.

 Usage
 -----